Zion Health Share Review – Our Experience Over Five Years

 DPC Option

-We go to a doctor that uses a Direct Primary Care model, which works really well with using a health share.
+We go to a doctor who uses a Direct Primary Care model, which works really well with using a health share.
 One of the features that drew me toward Zion was that they have a DPC plan.
-Because we use a DPC, we pay $450 a month for our family of five.
-You don’t get all the perks of a traditional membership (such as included vaccinations), but it’s worked well for us and saved money in the long run.
+Because we use a DPC, we paya lower fee per month for our family of six.
+You don’t get all the perks of a traditional membership (such as included vaccinations, mammograms and colonscopies), but it’s worked well for us and saved money in the long run.

 Includes alternative care, preventative, etc.

-I like that Zion allows for certain alternative care options, preventative car (such as mammograms and colonoscopies after a certain age), as well as childhood vaccinations.
+I like that Zion allows for certain alternative care options.

 No Specific Faith Requirement

-This is definitely the biggest selling point for Zion – they are not associated with any specific faith.
+This is definitely the most significant selling point for Zion – they are not associated with any specific faith.
 We haven’t been allowed to join certain health shares out there because we are Latter-day Saints, and I can’t truthfully agree with their faith statement.

 Zion welcomes members of all faiths and have reasonable “principles of membership“.
 After looking at various health shares for Latter-day Saints, Zion made the most sense (and they are not associated with The Church of Jesus Christ of Latter-day Saints at all).